Food group

 Tips

-Even small amounts of meat or fish are useful to help keep iron levels topped up
+Even small amounts of meat or oily fish are useful to help keep iron levels topped up

 Lean meat, tinned salmon, tuna, peanut butter*, houmous and eggs all make ideal sandwich fillings